-This is a simple guide on the benefits/discounts for the someone with dementia and their carers.
-It’s to help you check ‘Are you getting the right financial support?’
+This is a simple guide on the benefits/discounts for someone with dementia and their carers.
+It’s to help you check ‘Are you getting the right financial support for dementia?’ss

 But, that’s not all – would it surprise you to learn that the majority of us don’t even know what we can claim?
-Many carers and those living with dementia are not aware of all the financial benefits available to them.
+Many carers and those living with dementia are unaware of the financial benefits available to them.

 Costs are increasing, and those benefits are there for a reason!
 Wouldn’t that little bit of extra cash help?

 You are entitled to it!
 You have dementia, a disability, or you’re caring for someone with dementia.
 With any other illness, you would get much more support.
 Instead, we’re seen as social care, so I urge you to claim what you’re entitled to!